 The treatment of choice now for breast abscess is no longer surgery.
 We have had much better results with ultrasound to locate the abscess and a catheter inserted into the abscess to drain it.
 Breastfeeding parents going through this procedure do not stop breastfeeding even on the affected side, and complete healing occurs often within a week.
 This procedure is done by an intervention radiologist, not a surgeon.
 Ask your doctor to check out this study: Dieter Ulitzsch, MD, Margareta K. G. Nyman,MD, Richard A. Carlson, MD.
 Breast Abscess in Lactating Women: US-guided Treatment.
 Radiology 2004; 232:904–909

-For small abscesses, aspiration with a needle and syringe plus antibiotics often is all that is necessary, though it may be necessary to repeat the aspiration more than once.
+For small abscesses, aspiration with a needle and syringe plus antibiotics may be all that is necessary, though it may be necessary to repeat the aspiration more than once.
+That would mean repeated visits to the doctor, taking much time, time many new mothers do not have.

 If you have a lump that is not going away or not getting smaller over more than a couple of weeks, you should be seen by a breastfeeding-friendly physician or surgeon.
 You don’t have to interrupt or stop breastfeeding to get a breast lump investigated (ultrasound, mammogram, CT scan, MRI scan and even biopsy do not require you to stop breastfeeding even on the affected side).
 A breastfeeding friendly surgeon will not tell you that you have to stop breastfeeding before s/he can do tests to investigate a breast lump.